braineatingmachines/braineatingmachines.github.io/privacy.md

 - Register for our programs, camps, or workshops
 - Fill out contact forms or interest forms on our website
 - Subscribe to our email newsletter or updates
-- Communicate with us via email or phone
+- Communicate with us via email
 - Attend our events or programs

 **Personal Information may include:**

-- Parent/Guardian name, email address, phone number, and mailing address
+- Parent/Guardian name, email address, and mailing address
 - Student name, date of birth, grade level, and school
 - Emergency contact information
 - Medical information necessary for program participation (allergies, medications, special needs)